sanjib292-cmd/nami_assignment/README.md

 3. Run `flutter pub get` to install dependencies.
 4. Connect a device or start an emulator.
 5. Run `flutter run` to start the application.
+6. while running the project it might ask you for camera permission to allow

 ## Features